Finishing work: Sun / Moon rise set assembly

 differential unit is now fitted to the rear of main frame.

 poising weight for the Great Anomaly differential is now trimmed to match

 The dial subassembly is

-now fitted to the front of the main frame and the completed assembly shown in a front
+now fitted to the front of the main frame and the completed assembly shown

 on the movement.

 Front elevation.
 Can you see the sun rise shutter

 "Peek-a-boo" from behind the outer rim of the main dial?

 upper right quadrant of the machine and largely fills the area across the top